void-adarsh/Notes-App/README.md

-# Notes APP
+# Notes App

-The Notes APP is a simple RESTful API built with Node.js, Express.js, and MongoDB.
+The Notes-App is a simple RESTful API built with Node.js, Express.js, and MongoDB.
 It allows users to create, read, update, and delete notes.
 Additionally, users can sign up and login to access protected routes.

 ## Table of Contents